 Types of Parrots Pirates Had

-Pirates would’ve had access to any parrots they raided from merchant ships.
-The most expensive type of parrot back then was the macaw.
-Naturally, pirates would have favored it as well.
+Pirates would’ve had access to parrots taken from merchant ships.
+The most expensive type of parrot back then was the macaw, and pirates would have favored them.

-Pirates might have caught these macaws themselves in their native habitats in South and Central America, as well as the Caribbean.
+Pirates might have caught these macaws in their native habitats in South and Central America and the Caribbean.
 Realistically, pirates would take what they found.
-This includes any species found in the New World, depending on where the merchant was sailing from.

 What Did Pirate Parrots Say?